xgerat/visallo/docs/tutorials/helloworldgpw.md

 ## Background

 One of the major parts of Visallo is the system of Graph Property Workers that enhance and analyze the data.
-Since most organizations are going to have different use-cases and needs for working with the data, we designed the graph property workers we designed to be as pluggable as possible.
-For more information on graph property workers, please [read the documentation](../extension-points/back-end/graphpropertyworkers.md) about graph property workers before beginning this tutorial.
+Since most organizations are going to have different use-cases and needs for working with the data, we designed the graph property workers to be as pluggable as possible.
+For more information on graph property workers, please [read the documentation](../extension-points/back-end/graphpropertyworkers.md) before beginning this tutorial.

-[After the last section](starting.md), we have created our own visallo project to run Visallo, but haven't customized it.
-We will be working in the same directory to add our own functionality to that app.
+[After the last section](starting.md), we have created our own project to run Visallo, but haven't customized it.
+We will be working in the same directory to add new functionality to that app.

 ## Graph Property Worker Skeleton